magcornejo/Renewables-Inflation-Smoothing/README.txt

 ################################################################################
 #
-# Title:	The transition to renewables: dampening the
+# Title:	The role of renewables in smoothing the impact of oil
-#		impact of fossil fuel price shocks on local inflation
+#		and gas price shocks on inflation: the LAC experience.
 #
 # Authors: 	Magdalena Cornejo, Universidad Torcuato Di Tella and CONICET
 # 		Michelle Hallack, Florence School of Regulation